 Management by Objectives, What is objective in management?
 Definition of Objectives of Management, Meaning of Objectives of Management.
 An objective is a sub-goal.
 It identifies a short-term, assessable step contained by a designed period of time that is moving toward achieving a long-term aim.
 A lot of philosophers explain objectives in Different Ways.
+What is Management?

 Although some theorists try to draw a fine distinction between goals and objectives managers usually use the terms interchangeably.
 Goals or objectives are considered important ends towards which organizational and individual activities are directed.
 An objective may be defined as a specific commitment to achieve a measurable result within a given time period.
 According to many experts, objectives are the single most important feature of the planning process.
 All managers must be able to set good objectives, to be aware of their importance and to understand how objectives combine to form a means-ends chain.
-Business Communication

 According to Anthony P. Raia, “Objectives should be expressed in quantitative, measurable, concrete terms, in the form of a written statement of expected results to be achieved within a given period of time.”